-- the accuracy of our estimates regarding expenses, future revenues, cash forecasts and capital requirements; - our plans to commercialize ZGN-1061 as a treatment for metabolic diseases including type 2 diabetes and obesity; - our ability to successfully advance ZGN-1061 into later-stage clinical trials; - our ability to dissociate effects of methionine aminopeptidase 2, or MetAP2, inhibitors from prothrombotic effects or other adverse events observed in clinical development of beloranib; - our ability to provide a compelling argument for improved safety of ZGN-1061 and other novel MetAP2 inhibitors relative to first generation compounds, including beloranib; - regulatory and political developments in the United States and foreign countries; - the performance of our third-party contract manufacturers and clinical research organizations; - our ability to obtain and maintain intellectual property protection for our proprietary assets; - the size of the potential markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of our product candidates for any indication once approved; - · our ability to obtain additional financing when needed; - · the success of competing products that are or become available for the indications that we are pursuing; - the loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- · the accuracy of our estimates regarding expenses, future revenues, cash forecasts and capital requirements; - · our ability to successfully file and have our investigational new drug application, or IND, for ZGN-1258 go into effect; - our ability to successfully advance ZGN-1258 into and through all clinical trials to enable submission of a new drug application, or NDA; - our ability to gain regulatory approval and to successfully commercialize ZGN-1258; - our ability to successfully file and have our IND for ZGN-1061 go into effect; - our ability to develop supportive clinical and nonclinical data for partnering and to successfully partner ZGN-1061 before commencing Phase 3 clinical development; - our ability to select and advance through nonclinical studies and the IND enabling process an oral methionine aminopeptidase 2, or MetAP2, inhibitor: - our ability to select and advance an oral MetAP2 inhibitor into Phase 1 trials; - our ability to dissociate effects of MetAP2 inhibitors from pro-thrombotic effects or other adverse events observed in clinical development of our first-generation compound, beloranib; - our ability to distinguish ZGN-1061, ZGN-1258 and other novel MetAP2 inhibitors relative to our first-generation compound; - regulatory and political developments in the United States and foreign countries; - the performance of our third-party contract manufacturers and clinical research organizations; - our ability to obtain and maintain intellectual property protection for our proprietary assets; - the size of the potential markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of our product candidates for any indication once approved; - our ability to obtain additional financing when needed; - · the success of competing products that are or become available for the indications that we are pursuing; - · the loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part I, Item 1A.
 Risk Factors.